PolVilniusTech/public.incident.reporting.timeline.md/README.md

 ### About Security Responses

 Tech Industry Companies reports an broad range of various Security related Information for it's Customers, i.e. [Microsoft](https://www.microsoft.com/en-us/msrc)

+### About Security Verification

+Tech Industry Companies builds tools, which allows to vertify i.e. Governance [IBM](https://www.ibm.com/products/verify-governance) and are compilat to specific controls of GDPR or so.